-Foods to Avoid Before Your Wedding Day – Including Some Texas Favorites
+Foods to Avoid Before Your Wedding Day – Includes Texas Favorites

-Foods to Avoid Before Your Wedding Day – Including Some Texas Favorites
+Foods to Avoid Before Your Wedding Day – Includes Texas Favorites

 You’ve spent hours searching for the perfect hairstyle on Pinterest.
 You’ve invested hundreds of dollars in a makeup artist who works magic.
 And your day-of attire has been lovingly tailored to fit like a glove.